JeremyHelio/Helio-Attribution-Linker/README.md

-# Advertience Attribution Linker Tag
+# Helio Attribution Linker Tag

-Advertience Attribution Linker provides simple integration with the Advertience Attribution Solution.
+Helio Attribution Linker provides simple integration with the Helio Attribution Solution.

 Control attribution to reflect the right channels to accurately measure success.

 ## Setup

 This tag will add three variables to the dataLayer: `source`, `medium`, and `campaign`.
-It will fire the `adv_pageview` event when finished.
+It will fire the `helio_pageview` event when finished.
 These variables will be used to control attribution.
 Here is how to configure your GTM container to make the most of this tag.

-### 1. Add the Advertience Attribution Linker tag
+### 1. Add the Helio Attribution Linker tag

 - Navigate to `Tags`
 - Create a new tag
-- Choose `Advertience Attribution Linker` configuration from the Community Template Gallery
+- Choose `Helio Attribution Linker` configuration from the Community Template Gallery
-- In `Client Tab`, write your Advertience Attribution client tab name
+- In `Client Tab`, write your Helio Attribution client tab name
 - To use the attribution on all pages, it is recommended you use the `Initialization - All Pages` trigger.
 Otherwise create a new trigger that fires on page view of the pages you want them to
 - Save the tag